 Controls may be a matter of personal preference, though some feel the knobs offer more precision when it comes to quickly stopping a job in progress.
-The toggle switch on the 70760 model can be a bit less user friendly than the dial knobs on the other two.
+Again, there is no difference here.

 What’s Included and Optional Accessories

 Each machine includes the chopping/mixing blade, plus a reversible slicing/shredding disc that produces thin slices and coarse grating.
 The 70670 Chef Prep also includes a reversible Crinkle Cut/Fine Shred Disc.
-This crinkle/fine-shred disc can be purchased separately for the 70760 model, but it is not designed to be compatible with the 70730 Bowl Scraper model.
+This disc is not designed to be compatible with the 70730 Bowl Scraper model.